Falcons to face Rice on Dec. 29 in Forth Worth, Texas. Game televised by ESPN.

 Kickoff this Saturday, Nov.
 24, is 12:30 PST at Bulldog Stadium.

 Kickoff is 7:30 p.m. on Friday, Nov.
 16 at Falcon Stadium.
 Game to be televised by ESPN2.

 Air Force-SDSU kicks off at 12:30 pm PST on Saturday, Nov.
 10 in San Diego.

 Falcons and Black Knights play Saturday, Nov.
 3, in West Point, NY.

 Jake Campbell is in his third season at Air Force as an offensive backfield assistant coach.
-Campbell returns to his alma mater after four years at Claremont-Mudd-Scripps where he was offensive coordinator and quarterbacks coach last season.
+Campbell returned to his alma mater after four years at Claremont-Mudd-Scripps where he was offensive coordinator and quarterbacks coach in 2011.
 He coached running backs his first three seasons.